sadafjawad/snake/README.md

 # snake 🐍
-snake game developed java using javafx
+snake game developed in java using javafx